February 13, 2026

 AI-powered forecasting tools are now table stakes, but they are only as good as the data AEs feed them.

-The skill is reading risk signals early: stalled engagement, missing stakeholders, vague next steps, a champion who has gone quiet.
-The best AEs act before the deal slips.
+The skill is reading risk signals early, such as stalled engagement, missing stakeholders, vague next steps, weak business impact, and a Champion who shows signs of losing confidence in securing budget approval.
+The best AEs act before the deal slips or stalls.

-AEs who manage pipeline like a portfolio, with honest stage criteria, weekly deal hygiene, and proactive risk mitigation, build the predictable revenue that leadership depends on.
+AEs who manage pipeline with strict stage exit criteria, regular deal hygiene, and proactive risk mitigation build the predictable revenue that leadership depends on.

 The Thread Connecting All Twelve

-In 2026, AI handles the transactional, repetitive layers of selling.
-What it cannot do is engineer a point of view, build trust in a boardroom, tell a financial story that moves a CFO, or read the room when a deal is going sideways.
+AI handles the transactional, repetitive layers of selling.
+What it cannot do is build trust in a boardroom, tell a financial story that moves a CFO, or read the room when a deal is going sideways.

-These twelve skills represent the human-centric, strategic capabilities that separate the top 10% of AEs from the ones who get replaced by an AI agent and a digital sales room.
+These twelve skills represent the human-centric, strategic capabilities that set top AEs apart from those who get replaced by an AI agent and a lower-cost AE.

 The question is not whether you need these skills.
 It is how quickly you can develop them.